 Bikeability Scotland is the national cycle training programme for school children.

-It is designed to give them the skills and confidence to cycle now and into adulthood.
-Hundreds of schools across the country already deliver Bikeability training every year.
+It's designed to give them the skills and confidence to cycle now and into adulthood.
+Hundreds of schools across the country already deliver Bikeability Scotland training every year.
 However, Cycling Scotland wants every school in Scotland to offer pupils essential cycle training.

 Your local authority coordinator will be working hard to promote the programme, but if Bikeability Scotland training isn’t yet offered in your child’s school here are four simple ways you can help to get the programme up and running

 1. Volunteer to become a Bikeability Scotland instructor

 Schools can be keen to start Bikeability Scotland training but don’t have a trained instructor to run the course.
 By becoming an instructor, you could help pupils get into cycling as a healthy, fun, and eco-friendly mode of transport.

 You don’t need to be a cycling expert to complete the training and it is provided completely free of charge by Cycling Scotland.
 Enthusiasm, some spare time, and a desire to help kids gain essential cycling skills are a definite plus!

 Learn more about becoming a Bikeability Scotland instructor.